-Young women involved in the foster care and juvenile justice systems face equally bleak futures.
-They are more likely to become homeless at an earlier age and drop out of school.
-Over 70 percent of female foster youth will become pregnant by 21.
+Young women in foster care are also more likely to become homeless at an earlier age and drop out of school.
+Over 70 percent will become pregnant by 21.

-Florence Crittenton Programs of South Carolina’s mission is to provide hope, safety and opportunity to young women in order to instill self-worth and self-sufficiency.
+Our mission is to provide hope, safety and opportunity to young women in order to instill self-worth and self-sufficiency.
 We value the right of every young woman to obtain the education, skills, and support needed to have a healthy start in life – for today and tomorrow.
-That’s why we provide residential and community-based programming to help pregnant, parenting and at-risk girls gain the skills they need to become independent.
+That’s why we provide programming to help pregnant and at-risk girls gain the skills they need to become independent.

-Located in downtown Charleston, Florence Crittenton has been serving the entire state of South Carolina since 1897.
+Located in downtown Charleston, we have been serving the state of South Carolina since 1897.